mswiseman/Moon/_posts/science_graphics.md

--Compatibility issues between different versions -Large file sizes often hinder collaboration unless stored on large-file compatible cloud storage system -Shapes used to make infographics are not vector-based and thus do not scale well -Admittedly, powerpoint doesn't help much with my artistic abilities **eye roll**
+-Compatibility issues between different versions -Large file sizes often hinder collaboration unless stored on large-file compatible cloud storage system -Shapes used to make infographics are not vector-based and thus do not scale well -Admittedly, powerpoint doesn't help much with my artistic abilities... ha, ha.

 Nonetheless, I've learned to work with what I had (including my limited artistic abilities) and have assembled some pretty eye catching work over the years.